The Hon. Hannah Rothschild

 After Oxford University she worked at the BBC directing feature documentaries as well as writing for newspapers (Times, NYT, Guardian, etc.) and magazines (Vogue, Bazaar, etc).
 Her original screenplays were optioned by Ridley Scott and Working Title.
 She is currently co-producing a feature film and a television series.

-Her biography ‘The Baroness’ was published by Knopf and Virago in 2012′.
-Her novel ‘The Improbability of Love’ (2015, Knopf and Bloomsbury) won the PG Wodehouse prize for best comic novel and was runner up for the Bailey’s prize in 2015.
-Her latest novel ‘The House of Trelawney’ will be published on both sides of the Atlantic in early 2020.
+Her biography, ‘The Baroness’ was published by Knopf and Virago in 2012.
+Her first novel, ‘The Improbability of Love’ won the Bollinger PG Wodehouse award for best comic novel and was runner up to the Bailey’s Prize for fiction in 2015.
+‘The House of Trelawney’ will be released in the UK and the USA in February 2020.

 She lives in London.